immaniv/C/crypto/blowfish/readme.md

 And a further objective is to seek improvement in performance.

 The original implementation itself is highly optimized.
-I am afraid I haven't quite been able to realize any significant reduction in the code size or performance gains.
+I am afraid I haven't quite been able to realize any significant reduction in the code size nor acheive any performance gains.

 ..
 Experimentation continues ..